SELF GUIDED AUDIO TOURS HAWAII

 shoreline with pine trees

-You’ll know what street to turn down for this beach because of the adorable log cabin Camp Richardson General Store on the corner.
+You’ll know where to turn for this beach off Highway 89 because of the adorable Camp Richardson General Store log cabin on the corner.
 Be sure and stop inside this cozy place.
-On a chilly day the fire will be going and you can even grab breakfast or lunch from the little cafe inside, or shop for souvenirs and shirts.

-Then, drive down to the very popular beachfront.
-It sits in a forest with log cabins among the trees.
-Rent a kayak, canoe or paddleboard for some fun on the lake.
-There’s also a restaurant with indoor and outdoor seating on a deck right in the sand for enjoying a cocktail or meal with a lake view.
+There’s also a restaurant with indoor and outdoor seating on a deck right in the sand for enjoying a cocktail or meal with a lakefront view.

 20. Rum Runner Cruise (CA)